 However, if a keyword has a low number of searches (say, 50) but has no competition and is very, very targeted, I’m going to use it.
 I’m likely to get most of the traffic for that keyword, and I’ll be meeting the needs of those searching since it’s so specific.

-By targeted I mean the difference between the phrases, “Keyword Research” (which is general and can be about anything in that field) and “What is keyword research” (which indicates someone with little knowledge who is looking for a good introduction).
+By targeted I mean the difference between the phrases, “Keyword Research” (which is general and can be about anything in that field) and “What is keyword research” (which shows someone with little knowledge who is looking for an excellent introduction).

-“What is keyword research” is only searched for 480 times on average each month, but has no competition and is very targeted and specific.
-So it makes a good topic to write about and to optimize for in my niche.
+“What is keyword research” is only searched for 480 times on average each month, but has no competition and is very specific.
+So it makes a suitable topic to write about and to optimize for in my niche.
 Right?

 Compare that with “Keyword Research”.
-That was searched for 22,000 times on average each month and has a moderate amount of competition.
-I could maybe try to rank for it if I had to, but I’d have to really work at it.
-Plus this keyword doesn’t indicate to me what the searchers wanted to know about keyword research.
+Readers searched for that 22,000 times on average each month and it has a moderate amount of competition.
+I might try to rank for it if I had to, but I’d have to work harder at it.
+Plus, this keyword doesn’t show to me what the searchers wanted to know about keyword research.
 It’s too vague.
 So I’ll pass.